MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

 #### Response
 **HTTP Code:** 204 No Content

-### Delete caseItems associated with caseId for dispute case - Partial Scenario
+### Delete caseItems associated with caseId for case - Partial Scenario
 Deletes the caseItems associated with the caseId for a partial success DisputeCase.

 #### Request